The JAC invites applications for High Court judge.

 - at least 6 posts in the Chancery Division

-Message from the Lord Chancellor, David Gauke MP
+Message from the Lord Chancellor, Robert Buckland QC, MP

-“As I said when I was sworn in as Lord Chancellor, the judiciary are at the heart of the Rule of Law.
-They uphold and exercise that every day in the judgments and decisions they make and in being called upon to make decisions on some of the most difficult moral and technical issues of our time.
+“The judiciary are at the heart of the Rule of Law; they uphold and exercise that every day in the judgments and decisions they make and in being called upon to make decisions on some of the most difficult moral and technical issues of our time.

 High Court judges deal with the most significant cases in England and Wales, involving matters of important legal principle and potentially far-reaching public impact.
 Their decisions not only affect the parties immediately involved, they can also have a lasting impact on society as a whole.

 We are looking for candidates with the exceptional intellectual ability, skills and experience to deal with these complex and highly important cases.
 The judiciary of England and Wales is respected throughout the world for its independence, integrity and quality.
-This selection exercise is an excellent opportunity for you to join that judiciary, whether your legal background is as a barrister, solicitor or academic, to take on an intellectually stimulating role that also provides a vital public service.
+This selection exercise is an excellent opportunity for you to join that judiciary, to take on an intellectually stimulating role that also provides a vital public service.
 If you believe you can demonstrate the skills necessary to fulfil this important and rewarding position, I urge you to apply.”

 Overview of the role